-Patient absconds from Ogun hospital over unpaid medical bills
+Patient absconds from Ogun Hospital over unpaid medical bills

 “We are investigating to unravel her whereabouts through her family members,” she simply stated.

-Confirming the incident, the hospital Public Relations Officer, Mr. Segun Orisajo, said the hospital management expressed dissatisfaction with the action of the patient in question for choosing to repay the centre in such an ungrateful manner after enjoying our medical services, brought her back to health, and decided to walk away when it was time for her to settle the hospital bill.
+Confirming the incident, the hospital Public Relations Officer, Mr. Segun Orisajo, said, the hospital management expressed dissatisfaction with the action of the patient in question for choosing to repay the centre in such an ungrateful manner after enjoying our medical services, brought back to health and decided to walk away when it was time for her to settle the hospital bill.

-Orisajo added that “the hospital management has activated all the available mechanisms, starting with the Social Welfare Department to trace her whereabouts and recover her indebtedness to the Center.”.
+Orisajo added that “the hospital management has activated all the available mechanism, starting with the Social Welfare department to trace her whereabouts and recover her indebtedness to the Centre”.

-“Equally, the management is working on a number of measures to forestall the reoccurrence of similar incidents in the future.”.
+“Equally, the management is working on a number of measures to forestall a reoccurrence of similar incident in future”.

 Disclaimer